IgniteUI/igniteui-docfx/jp/components/grid_search.md

 #### Persistence

 What if we would like to filter and sort our grid or even to add and remove records?
 After such operations, the highlights of our current search automatically update and persist over any text that matches the **searchText**!

-In order to reapply the current search, we can always use the `refreshSearch` method manually, which:
-- Has no parameters.
-- Reapplies the existing search and returns how many times the grid contains the last search.

-#### Grid search and virtualization

-What's great about the grid's search API is that its searching logic is **independent** from the visual tree of the page (which is not the case with our browser's default search).
-Even if not all rows and columns are loaded in the tree, the search will be performed over the entire data we have bound to the grid and not for the currently rendered elements only!
+Furthermore, the search will work with paging and will persist the highlights through changes of the grid's `perPage` property.

 #### Adding icons